 - 1. New development shall provide stormwater management facilities designed, constructed, and maintained in accordance with the current stormwater management manual in effect at the time, including the use of best management practices.
 Deviations from these standards may be approved where it can be demonstrated that off-site facilities would provide better treatment, or where common retention, detention and/or water quality facilities meeting such standards have been approved as part of a comprehensive stormwater management plan. - 2.
 Additionally, new development shall implement LID techniques where feasible and necessary to fully implement the core elements of the stormwater management manual. - C. Maintenance of storm drainage facilities.
 Maintenance of storm drainage facilities on private property shall be the responsibility of the property owner(s).
 This responsibility and the provision for maintenance shall be clearly stated on any recorded subdivision, short plat, or binding site plan map, building permit, property conveyance documents, maintenance agreements and/or improvement plans. - D. Use BMPs.
 Best management practices (BMPs) for control of erosion and sedimentation shall be implemented for all development in shoreline jurisdiction through an approved temporary erosion and sediment control (TESC) plan. - E. Public stormwater systems.
 Existing public stormwater management systems and facilities shall be retrofitted and improved to incorporate LID techniques whenever feasible. - F. Sewage management.
-To avoid water quality degradation by malfunctioning or failing septic systems located within shoreline jurisdiction, on-site sewage systems shall be located and designed to meet all applicable water quality, utility, and health standards.
-On-site septic systems shall be located landward of structures and as far from the shoreline, unless site conditions preclude this. - G. Materials requirements.
+To avoid water quality degradation by malfunctioning or failing septic systems located within shoreline jurisdiction, on-site sewage systems shall be located and designed to meet all applicable water quality, utility, and health standards. - G. Materials requirements.
 All materials that may come in contact with water shall be constructed of materials, such as untreated wood, concrete, approved plastic composites or steel, that will not adversely affect water quality or aquatic plants or animals.
 Materials used for decking or other structural components shall be approved by applicable state agencies for contact with water to avoid discharge of pollutants from wave splash, rain, or runoff.
 Wood treated with creosote, copper chromium arsenic, or pentachlorophenol is prohibited in shoreline waterbodies.